mouseless/mouseless.codes/contents/questions/common.md

 :::

-It's widely accepted that empowering senior software engineers to select their preferred tech stack yields optimal results.
+It's widely accepted that empowering senior software engineers to select their preferred tech stack tends to produce successful outcomes.
 Mouseless is no different.
 We work as an autonomous software development team, where we expect our clients to give us this freedom.

 Our current expertise lies in __C#__ and __.NET__ in the backend, and __Vue__ + __Nuxt__ in the frontend.
 We also have experience in __Java__ and __Spring__ in